Grace Wilbur Trout: Influencing the legislature

 To influence Speaker of the House William B. McKinley, CPEL members in Chicago organized a telephone brigade that aimed to phone McKinley every fifteen minutes to ensure he saw how extensive suffrage support was.
 This resulted in McKinley bringing the bill up for a vote—something that hadn't occurred previously.
-On the day of the vote, Trout hired a cab for the whole day to transport missing members to the state capitol building if needed, and she herself manned the door to make sure that supporters didn't leave at a key moment, and that opposing lobbyists didn't illegally get on the floor.
+On the day of the vote, Trout hired a cab for the whole day to transport missing members to the state capitol building if needed, and she herself guarded the door to make sure that supporters didn't leave at a key moment, and that opposing lobbyists didn't illegally get on the floor.